OperaGraecaAdnotata/OGA/README.md

 The corpus can be queried by:

-1. word forms (i.e., tokens)
+1. word form (i.e., tokens)
-2. lemmas
+2. lemma
 3. morphology (POS and morphological features):
 4. syntax (dependency syntax following the AGDT annotation scheme)
-5. CTS URN for work, authors, and editions.
+5. CTS URN for work, author, and edition.
-6. CTS passage for each work (e.g., "book", "section", "line", etc.)
+6. CTS passage for each work (e.g., "book", "section", etc.)
 6. author name
 7. work title
 8. alleged composition date for each work
-9. (experimental) IPA transcription of word forms (the 5th BCE Attic one)
+9. (experimental) IPA transcription of word form (the 5th BCE Attic one)

 The morphosyntactic annotation and lemmatization are the outputs of (i) a parser and (ii) lemmatizer trained on 1,2M+ tokens of AGDT data